day-2, Friday 9 September 2016, sunny day! YAY!!!

 Our first stop was the wet market around Nakorn Nayok province.
 I think it was about 9:30 when we arrived at the wet market.
 The wet market was nothing special for someone who came from a tropical country like me.
 All those colorful fruits and veggies, sweets and flowers are wellknown in my country.
 After just a short walk at the wet market, we continued the journey to ride the ox. ヽ(ﾟ〇ﾟ)ﾉ

 Second stop was the ox-riding.
 I was expecting sitting on a wooden cart pulled by an ox or two.
 But instead, I got that rare chance to sit at the ox driver seat!
 I immediately grabbed the chance and I got thrilled spending about 20 minutes journey riding the two oxes!
 The real ox driver was walking next to our cart by foot, because the oxes were walking super slow.
-Now I understand the old term we used in my home country “don’t be slow like an ox!“.
+Now I understand the old phrase we used in my home country “don’t be slow like an ox!“.
 No matter how loud I shoutted to the oxes to walk faster, it still not gonna happened.
 The real ox-driver told me to whip the white ox, the younger one who walked much slower than her colleague, the brown ox.
 So I whipped her many times (I still feel guilty for this)’: but it didn’t make much different!
-Now I understand the second term “you have such an ox skin!“, meaning when you hurt yourself but you didn’t feel any pain.
+Now I understand the second phrase “you have such an ox skin!“, meaning when you hurt yourself but you didn’t feel any pain.
 So no matter how hard I whipped the white ox, she didn’t feel any pain at all.
 Anyhow, it was exciting, or might I say, OXciting experience I’ve ever had! (╯✧▽✧)╯

 After the ox-riding, we hopped back in to our minivan and continued our journey to Khao Yai National Park to see waterfall.
 It was about 1km walk from the entrance to the best view of the waterfall.
 But I didn’t go there.
 I managed to go for about 800m, then I decided to just sit down there at a wooden gazebo full of ants and centipedes.
-The next 200m was a slippery rock going downhill to the bottom of the waterfall with bushes and nothing much to see, except for the waterfall they claimed Leonardo di Caprio jumped there for a shooting.
+The next 200m was a slippery rock going downhill to the bottom of the waterfall with bushes and nothing much to see, except for the waterfall they claimed Leonardo di Caprio jumped there for a movie shot.
 I gave up.
 I saw quite a lot of waterfalls in my homecountry anyways. (o˘◡˘o)

 We didn’t need to pay anything because the entrance fee already included this trip fee alltogether.